European Capital of Gastronomic Culture

 Chew on this: In June 2018 it was formally announced that Kraków - a city increasingly accustomed to being feted with lofty titles by international organisations (UNESCO World Heritage Site, City of Literature) - would be bestowed yet another: European Capital of Gastronomic Culture 2019.
 The title is divined by the European Gastronomic Academy and 2019 is the first time it has ever been awarded, meaning that Kraków, much like a communist-era mother holding a crying baby, has skipped to the front of the queue straight past perhaps more obvious or deserving contenders like San Sebastian, Lyon, Florence, Copenhagen, Lisbon (who it apparently beat in the final by unanimous decision)...heck, Warsaw, and...well, much of western Europe.
-Nonetheless, and hardly surprisingly, the unexpected announcement has been cheered locally, where hundreds of pierogi-pinching babcias paused their work to take a bow....
+Nonetheless, and hardly surprisingly, the unexpected announcement was loudly cheered locally, where hundreds of pierogi-pinching babcias paused their work to take a bow....

 What makes Kraków a 'City of Gastronomy'?

 1. The city’s restaurant industry is experiencing its Renaissance